 At the third hour past midnight, it lurched.

-He moved down the carpeted hallway, the softness of it comfortable on his bare feet—his movements quiet.
-Oil lamps, mounted very twenty feet or so, ran the length of the very long hallways that ran along the central spine of the estate.
+He moved down the carpeted hallway, his movements quiet.
+Oil lamps, mounted every twenty feet or so, ran the length of the long hallways along the central spine of the estate.

 Seventy-five feet ahead, at the far end where a lamp burned low against the wall, something was happening to Isabelle’s thread.
 It was splitting.
 The weak thread had become gradually brighter, and then the strong thread underneath turned colors, almost like the Unfinished.
 The weaker thread diminished back to its former state.